Campylobacter jejuni: United States

-An estimated 2 million cases of Campylobacter enteritis occur annually, accounting for 5–7% of cases of gastroenteritis.
-Campylobacter organisms have a large animal reservoir, with up to 100% of poultry, including chickens, turkeys, and waterfowl, having asymptomatic intestinal infections.
+An estimated 2 million cases of campylobacter enteritis occur annually, accounting for 5–7% of cases of gastroenteritis.
+Campylobacter has a large animal reservoir, with up to 100% of poultry, including chickens, turkeys, and waterfowl, having asymptomatic intestinal infections.
 The major reservoirs of C. fetus are cattle and sheep.
-Nonetheless, the incidence of Campylobacter infections has been declining.
+More than 90% of campylobacter infections occur during the summer months due to undercooked meats from outdoor cooking.
+Nonetheless, the incidence of campylobacter infections has been declining.
 Changes in the incidence of culture-confirmed Campylobacter infections have been monitored by the Foodborne Diseases Active Surveillance Network (FoodNet) since 1996.
-In 2010, Campylobacter incidence showed a 27% decrease compared with 1996–1998.
+In 2010, campylobacter incidence showed a 27% decrease compared with 1996–1998.
 In 2010, the incidence was 13.6 cases per 100,000 population, and this did not change significantly compared with 2006–2008.

-International
+Europe

+In 2020, there were around 120,000 cases of C. jejuni infection, which showed a decline of about 25.4% compared to the previous year.
+However, the COVID-19 pandemic may have influenced this decrease, and its statistical significance is yet to be determined.
+C. jejuni infections tend to peak in July, which could be linked to the rise in temperature worldwide.
+This pattern is associated with an increased reflection rate of the bacteria, which needs further investigation to establish any potential correlations.